malcprentice/malcprentice.github.io/Style-GiveGoodFeedback.md

 * That said, you should probably

 ## 3) Say something useful
+* work on your eye contact
+    * stop looking at the ceiling
+    * stop looking at the slides so often.
+Look ONCE to check then look at audience
+    * stop looking at the big screen.
+Check your slides on the laptop.
+    * look at EVERYONE
+* work on your body language
+    * stand still/straight
     * avoid touching/waving your notes
     * avoid dropping your hand
     * Avoid adjusting your clothes / mask /glasses
-* stand still/straight
+    * avoid making a fist
     * use open body language (no hugging your notes)
-* speak louder/slower
+    * practice teamwork (sit stand change slides)
+    * Relax your hand - no fists, no stiff finger/wrist
-* make your voice more interesting
+* work on your voice
+    * use more intonation (high and low voice)
+    * avoid "reading voice"
+        * practice speaking in phrases
+        * plan where to pause
+        * speak in 5-10 word chunks
     * make more eye contact
-* stop looking at the ceiling
-* look at EVERYONE
-* avoid making a fist
     * practice pronouncing new words
-* practice speaking in phrases
+    * speak louder/slower
-* Change the way you prepare your notes:
+* work on your notes:
     * make the text bigger
     * plan what to EMPHASIZE
+    * plan where to pause /
-    * write in 5-10 word chunks
+    * write one line per pause
     * use keywords, not scripts
+    * use spoken English, not written English.
+Simpler words, simpler grammar, abbreviations.
+* work on your slides
+    * make your fonts consistent
+    * some images are missing
+    * some APA is wrong

 ## 4) Say something else nice
 * "Overall, I really enjoyed it"
 * "But overall, it was really interesting"